Art Show Rules

 art-show-display.jpg

-We use a steel commercial 2-foot by 6-foot metal grid hanging system for hanging art and standard hotel 3-foot by 30-inches tables for 3-D art.
-All art must be presented in the venues.
-Any special display fixtures are only usable at the discretion of the Art Show director, the convention center management and the fire marshal.
-If you have special hanging fixtures, you must get permission in advance.
+The Art Show uses a steel commercial 2-foot by 6-foot metal grid hanging system for hanging art and folding 3-foot by 30-inches tables for 3-D art.
+All items must be presented in Art Show designated display spaces.
+Special display fixtures are permitted at the sole discretion of the Art Show director, subject to additional restrictions or exclusion by venue management, fire marshals, or other public safety officials.
+Special hanging fixtures require advanced permission from the Art Show director.

 After the show is fully booked, partially-granted requests or late reservations will be held as “pending.”
 If someone cancels their reservation before the con, the space will be reassigned in order of request.
-Artists who cancel their reservations are not allowed to pass on their space to someone they name, as this would be unfair to other artists waiting for space.
+Artists who cancel their reservations are not allowed to pass or reassign space to others, as doing so is unfair to other artists waiting for space.

-Should space be returned at the convention we will keep a list of artists requesting additional space and assign if possible.
+Should space be returned at the convention, the Art Show will keep a list of artists requesting additional space and assign if possible.

 Agents